shaft2112/athlyzerTest/README.md

-# athlyzerTest
+# Athlyzer Coding Challenge
-This is the codework test handed out by Athlyzer to me.
+Janos from Athlyzer handed this challenge to me which I had to work on.